atom/atom/docs/customizing-atom.md

 ## Customizing Key Bindings

-Atom keymaps work similarly to stylesheets.
-Just as stylesheets use selectors to apply styles to elements, Atom keymaps use selectors to associate keystrokes with events in specific contexts.
+Atom keymaps work similarly to style sheets.
+Just as style sheets use selectors to apply styles to elements, Atom keymaps use selectors to associate keystrokes with events in specific contexts.
 Here's a small example, excerpted from Atom's built-in keymaps: